Doña Remedios Trinidad: Barangays

-Doña Remedios Trinidad is politically subdivided into the following 8 barangays:
+Doña Remedios Trinidad is politically subdivided into 8 barangays, as shown in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, the population of Doña Remedios Trinidad was 28,656 people, with a density of sigfig 28,656/932.96.

 Doña Remedios Trinidad is the least populated of all the municipalities and cities of Bulacan, with less than one percent of the province's population.

+Languages

+The municipality, along with two other municipalities (San Miguel and Norzagaray) and one city (San Jose del Monte) of Bulacan, is the homeland of the Alta Kabulowan, the first inhabitants of Bulacan, whose language is also called Alta Kabulowan.
+Their language is currently endangered and is in dire need of local government intervention.
+The majority of residents in the town are native speakers of the Tagalog language.

 Economy

 Municipality of Doña Remedios Trinidad is a mainly agricultural town.
 Agricultural products, such as pineapples, are the main source of income of the town and its residents.

 On December 12, 2007, the Province of Bulacan and the Metropolitan Waterworks and Sewerage System (MWSS) signed an agreement for the development of an P11-billion bulk water supply project.
 Ayala-owned Manila Water Co.
 Inc. will implement the project.
 MWSS and Manila Water will provide a financial package of an infrastructure grant, a P10-million development assistance and a P10-million royalty fee to the towns of Norzagaray and Doña Remedios Trinidad, which will host the water supply project.